How To Stop Revenge Spending Now That Your Social Life Is Back

-Last month, while my peers dashed to Winners and patios, the only thing on my mind as Ontario announced we were in stage 2 of reopening, was my eyebrow specialist, Jyotika.
+When restrictions started to ease, my peers dashed to bars and shopping centres, but the only thing on my mind was my eyebrow specialist, Jyotika.
 I was the first person to sit in her chair.
 When I lay my head back to get my brows done after a year in lockdown, I almost cried.
-Since then, while I've gone ham on more personal care spending, including a gel mani-pedi, eyelash install, waxing, and hair appointments; I've also been cautious to not splurge on other things, like new summer clothes.
+Since then, while I've gone ham on more personal care spending, including a gel mani-pedi, eyelash install, waxing, and hair appointments; I've also been cautious to not splurge on other things, like new clothes.
 Despite my — sometimes overwhelming — desire for entirely new outfits, I'm aware that I am at risk of overspending.
 I haven't done the math, but if I didn't stop myself, I'm pretty sure I'd have spent hundreds of dollars by the time you finish reading this.
 And I’m not alone.

 Advertisement

 COVID-19 has tested every aspect of our health and well-being, including our finances.
-And now that businesses are finally reopen across the country, financial experts anticipate that most Canadians are ready to spend with a vengeance.
-(That goes double for us folks in Toronto, aka the lockdown capital of North America.)
-According to RBC experts, spending last month was up 13% from pre-pandemic levels in the same time frame.
-Retail sales also rose substantially in June, particularly in hospitality and entertainment.
-Experiences, trips, malls, restaurants, you name it — there's a huge appetite to spend, spend, spend as we adjust to our new normal.
+And as some businesses carefully reopen across the country, financial experts anticipate that we're more willing to spend.
+Experiences, shops, restaurants, you name it — there's a huge appetite to spend, spend, spend as we adjust to our new normal.

 *Why* Am I Revenge Spending?